seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **BRUTUS**
 I will do so.
 But, look you, Cassius,
-The angry spot doth glow on Caesar’s brow,
+The angry spot doth glow on Caesar's brow,
 And all the rest look like a chidden train:
-Calpurnia’s cheek is pale; and Cicero
+Calpurnia's cheek is pale; and Cicero
 Looks with such ferret and such fiery eyes
 As we have seen him in the Capitol,
-Being cross’d in conference by some senators.
+Being cross'd in conference by some senators.

 **CASSIUS**
 Casca will tell us what the matter is.